Welcome to the YMCA of Greater Seattle! We are so happy you found us. Find all the answers to your burning questions about a Y Membership.

 Should you decide to stop your membership within the first 30 days, you may request and will receive a full refund of the joining fee and your monthly dues.

 Do you offer child care while I exercise?

 Absolutely!
-Kids Zone is a benefit for all members.
+Kids Zone is a benefit for all Family memberships.
 Many of our Ys offer Kids Zone, a caring and fun environment where your young children can play and make friends while you work out.
 No advance reservation is necessary!
 Please contact your local Y to confirm hours and availability.

 Can I bring a guest with me?

 If you are an adult member, you are entitled to 12 guest visits per year.
 Please let your guest know they need to bring a government-issued photo identification and they will need to sign a liability waiver.
 If your guest is under 18, a parent or legal guardian will need to sign the liability waiver.

 Can I visit the Y for just the day?

 Yes, you can buy a day pass.
 Please be sure to bring your government issued id when you come!